Info for RSA and RCG Students

 How much do students pay for the photo competency card?

-Students will pay for the RSA/RCG competency card as part of their course payment to the training organisation when they enrol.
-It is not paid separately to the registered training organisation.
+Students will pay for the RSA/RCG competency card as part of their course payment to the registered training organisation when they enrol.
+There is no separate charge.

 How much does the photo competency card cost?